7 Steps to Writing Your Grad School Personal Statement

 Cartoon of ginger woman in CollegeXpress shirt doing yoga by a river

 Okay, okay.
 Rome wasn’t built in a day, and this essay is the exact same thing.
 You’re probably just overthinking this.
 Take a step back for a minute.
 Reeeeeelaaaaaxxxx.
-Time to get a cup of coffee, talk to your mom, watch your favorite movie, reread Oh, the Places You’ll Go! to up your confidence.
+Time to get a cup of coffee, talk to your mom, watch your favorite movie, and reread Oh, the Places You’ll Go! to up your confidence.
 You’ve got this!
 Everything’s cool.
 It’s fine.
 It’s. fine.
 It’s…going to be fine.

 Related: List: The Best Quick Study Break Ideas